AshMartian/cybertruck/README.md

 ### Featuring

 - Enjoy driving Cybertruck off road
+- Real Mars heightmap 17:1 scale
+- Personal Starship that you can summon and ride anywhere on Mars
+- Build bases wherever you want (minimum distance from starship)
 - Quests
 - Collect $DOGE and Propogate Mushrooms to gain XP
 - Unlockable Upgrades including color, graphics, effects and accessories (Mods).